4-4-4: Baltimore & Ohio

-B&O created a single 4-4-4 in 1934, rebuilding a 4-4-2 "Atlantic" into a solitary class J-1, named Lady Baltimore.
-This and the single class V-2 4-6-4 Lord Baltimore were built for new lightweight passenger trains.
-In the Lady Baltimores case the Abraham Lincoln on the Chicago and Alton Railroad, a wholly owned subsidiary of the B&O. Despite the Alton's flat territory and straight track, the locomotive did not do well.
-It was returned to the B&O and was again modified at the railroad's Mount Clare shops, a less streamlined cab and front end being fitted.
-Subsequently, it was placed into local service on the railroad's Wheeling Division, mostly operating between Holloway and Cleveland, Ohio.
-It proved no more successful in that service, and was sent to the B&O's Riverside Shop for storage.
-It was scrapped in 1949.
+In 1934 the Baltimore and Ohio Railroad built a single class J-1 4-4-4 out of a 4-4-2 from the early 1900s, named Lady Baltimore.
+This locomotive and the lone V-2 4-6-4 Lord Baltimore were built for new lightweight passenger trains, in the former's case the Abraham Lincoln on the Chicago and Alton Railroad, a wholly owned subsidiary of the B&O. Despite the Alton's flat territory and straight track, the locomotive performed poorly.
+It was returned to the B&O and was modified at the railroad's Mount Clare shops with a less streamlined cab and front end.
+It was then placed into local service on the railroad's Wheeling Division, mostly operating between Holloway and Cleveland, Ohio.
+It proved no more successful than before and was sent to the B&O's Riverside Shop for storage, being scrapped in 1949.